jfreeze/gce-freebsd/README.md

       fi
     }

+In <code>.deliver/config</code> you need to set your project name.
+This is the same project name as set in <code>mix.exs</code>.

+    APP="elixirconf"

+I have also added <code>AUTO_VERSION</code> to my config file to prevent having to specify it in scripts or from the command line.
+There are various options to setting the version.
+See the docs for more option.

+    AUTO_VERSION=commit-count+branch-unless-master

+The <code>BUILD_AT</code> directory is where your local mix project directory gets recreated on the build machine.

+Also, new with Distillery 1.0, you don't need <code>RELEASE_DIR</code>, but you will need <code>DELIVER_TO</code> directory.
+I made this match the <code>output_dir</code> from <code>rel/config.exs</code>.

+Finally, you need to copy your <code>config/prod.secret.exs</code> file to the build server and specify that location in the
+<code>pre_erlang_get_and_update_deps()</code> part of the script.

+I prefer to keep my build and deploy directories outside of a users directory, and have chosen <code>/app</code> to place my builds releases.

 Create directories on the build server as specified in .deliver/config if needed.

     ssh ecw "sudo mkdir /app; sudo chown jimfreeze:jimfreeze /app"

     # Create the needed directories on the build server and copy prod.secret.exs to the build server
-  ssh ecw "mkdir -p /app/builds/secret" scp config/prod.secret.exs jimfreeze@ecw:/app/builds/secret
+    ssh ecw "mkdir -p /app/builds/secret"
+    scp config/prod.secret.exs jimfreeze@ecw:/app/builds/secret

 # Deploy!!!

-  # Before deploying, make sure that your project file is up to date with
-    the Distillery and eDeliver configs checked into git.
+Before deploying, make sure that your project file is up to date with the Distillery and eDeliver configs checked into git.

   # ALSO, since we haven't setup the database in this deployment, you will
     need to comment out the Repo in lib/elixirconf.ex